aleximmer/Laplace/README.md

 ## Example usage

 ### Simple usage

-> [!IMPORTANT]
-> As a user, one should not expect Laplace to work automatically.
-> That is, one should experiment with different Laplace's options
-> (hessian_factorization, prior precision tuning method, predictive method, backend,
-> etc!).
-Try looking at various papers that use Laplace for references on how to
-> set all those options depending on the applications/problems at hand.

 In the following example, a pre-trained model is loaded, then the Laplace approximation is fit to the training data